gorkemsolun/bilkent-exchange-network/README.md

 cd frontend
 npm run dev
 ```
-8. Open up your desired browser and type `http://localhost:5000` to address bar.
+8. Open up your desired browser and type `http://localhost:5000` to address bar. <br>
-9. Either log in to the system with credentials provided in the directory, or create yourself an account.
+9. Either log in to the system with credentials provided in the directory, or create yourself an account. <br>
-10. Enjoy and BEN-d the rules of social network.
+10. Enjoy and BEN-d the rules of social network. <br>